 5. Be mindful of the size of the deposit needed

 First-time buyers will often need a deposit of 5-10% of the property’s value, borrowing the remaining amount.
 However, if you’re self-employed you may find the loan to value (LTV) that lenders are willing to offer is significantly lower.
 This means you’ll need to save up a larger deposit, often around the 20-25% mark.
 Obtaining a mortgage in principle can help give you an idea of a target deposit to aim for.
-If you are able to save a bigger deposit with a reduced LTV, you may benefit from a reduced borrowing rate.
+If you can save a bigger deposit with a reduced LTV, you may benefit from a reduced borrowing rate.

 6. Check the criteria of lenders